Reducing lead from distribution systems

 View Full Screen Map

-This policy comparison includes policy indicators derived from the U.S. Lead and Copper Rule Revisions (LCRR) under the Safe Drinking Water Act and the EPA’s intended Lead and Copper Rule Improvements (LCRI).
-Additional policy indicators were collaboratively developed by the Great Lakes-St. Lawrence Legislative Caucus (GLLC) from 2018-2020.
+This table tracks implementation of program components from the U.S. Lead and Copper Rule Revisions (LCRR) under the Safe Drinking Water Act and the EPA’s intended Lead and Copper Rule Improvements (LCRI).
+It also tracks additional program components collaboratively developed by the Great Lakes-St. Lawrence Legislative Caucus (GLLC) from 2018-2020.

-Policy indicators are marked with an asterisk (*) if the GLLC model policy goes beyond what is required by the LCRR, and marked with a caret (^) to denote LCRI-derived indicators.
+Program components are marked with an asterisk (*) if the GLLC model policy goes beyond what is required by the LCRR.
+LCRI-derived components are marked with a caret (^).

 |Reporting||Action level exceedances must be reported to consumers|